LANGUID POWWOWS (a diskurso art magazine interview with artists series)

 (JSV shrugs)

 MA: Okay.
 Now let's talk about that small piece in the show that you seem to have exhumed from the year 1990.
 Titled I Placed a Jan Fabre Piece on Death at Our Show About Life, there's a flag of the Soviet Union at the back of the front images that you don't even mention in the title.
 You seem to have a leaning towards long titles that might give us a hint about the painting's intent, so it's curious to see a piece of yours where . . . well, you didn't say anything about that Soviet flag in your title.
-I have an idea why, but do tell us about that.
+I have an idea why, but do tell us about your intentions.

 Jojo Soria de Veyra, I Placed A Jan Fabre Piece on Death at Our Show About Life, 1990, oil on canvas, 21" x 21"